 Before we get to either of these two, it’s important to note that every human activity is a multifactorial one.
 We try to solve the problems we face but at the same time we build narratives that support our identity.
 We see the world as a movie because that way we can understand the motive force behind everything.
 This means that we can then predict what’s going to happen next which gives us a sense of trust in the world.

 All of this is crucial but not all of it is at the very core of the human condition.
 Even trust, a component without which no relational transaction can ever take place, is not truly necessary to our survival.
 We can live just fine in a totally trust-free environment.
 We may live shorter lives because of it.
 Our brain may be irrevocably damaged and we may become schizophrenic which, tellingly, would allow us to finally see the “hollow mask” for what it really is: hollow and not a face looking back at us.

 This is a digression.
 But it shows that the brain is capable of surviving even under the most difficult conditions and they, in turn, provide fresh insights at the way we view the world.
 So, back to the prime directive and the brain’s true, fundamental role.
-Of all the labels we can slap on it the brain is really designed to do one thing: pay attention.
+Of all the labels we can slap on it the brain is really designed to do one thing: helps us survive.
+It does that by paying attention.
 Attention is a brain-intensive activity that absorbs many of the available resources and defines reality for us.
-The thing we perceive right now is the most important one for us which is why book marketing, for example, requires activity that draws the attention of the potential reader to the book (and by now you will have heard of “The Sniper Mind”).
+The thing we perceive right now is the most important one for us which, incidentally, is the reason why book marketing as an example, requires activity that draws the attention of the potential reader to the book (and by now you will have heard of “The Sniper Mind”).